 On average, 120,000 women are recalled for further assessment.
 Recall rates differ substantially between initial and subsequent screening examinations (11% versus 3%).

 About 32,000 biopsies are performed annually, which corresponds to a biopsy rate of 1.1%.
-Nearly 17,000 cancers (invasive and in-situ) are detected within the screening program each year, which means that 6 out of 1000 women screened are diagnosed with breast cancer.
-Cancers detected within the program are often small and without lymph node involvement, resulting in a favourable stage distribution of the screen-detected cancers compared to cancers detected before the screening era.
+About 17,000 cancers (invasive and in-situ) are detected within the screening program each year, which means that 6 out of 1000 women screened are diagnosed with breast cancer.
+Cancers detected within the program are often small and without lymph node involvement, resulting in a favorable stage distribution of the screen-detected cancers compared to cancers detected before the screening era.

 Further process indicators – such as recall rates, positive predictive values (for mammography and assessment), the number of examinations with repeat views and the number of non-representative biopsies, time intervals between screening mammography and patient information, between the offer of assessment and the final patient information in cases with further assessment – indicate a high-quality service and much reduced negative effects of screening examinations (see Table 1).